shsu606015/SensorNetwork/README.md

 - Select a method that you like to run.
 (Note: Methods may required another input parameter)
 <img src="https://github.com/shsu606015/SensorNetwork/blob/master/img/select_method.png" width="900"/>

 - The program will start sovling until it gets all the results.
-(Note: "Finish" will appear at the program log when the program finishes)
+(Note: "Finish" will appear at the program log when the program finishes.
+Depend on the network's size and the inputed parameters, the program may take up to 30 minutes to complete the result.)
 <img src="https://github.com/shsu606015/SensorNetwork/blob/master/img/solving.png" width="600"/>

 - An output file "data.xlsx" that contains the results will be created at the project folder.